Supplier Risk Management: The Definitive Guide

 Regulations Outside of IT Security

 IT security isn’t the only category of compliance risk when it comes to supplier relationships.
-For instance, there are several examples of ESG regulations that require oversight of supplier practices spanning climate change and sustainability (E); social justice, pay equity, and worker protections (S); and governance, anti-bribery and corruption, and diversity (G).
+For instance, several examples of ESG regulations require oversight of supplier practices spanning climate change and sustainability (E), social justice, pay equity, worker protections (S), governance, anti-bribery and corruption, and diversity (G).

 Business & Financial Risks

 Business supply chain risks can take many forms.
 For instance, a key supplier could declare bankruptcy and be unable to deliver on its contracts.
-In fact, some studies show that 25% of businesses have been affected by the financial failure of a supplier in the past year.
+In fact, some studies show that 25% of businesses have been affected by a supplier's financial failure in the past year.

 25% of businesses affected by supplier financial failures